 Camilla’s experience at Slaughter and May included:

 Camilla is frequently instructed in professional liability matters concerning claims involving a range of professionals, including solicitors, accountants, and financial advisers (including tax advisers).
+Recent examples of her work include:

 We are delighted to announce that Camilla Cockerill, William Birch and Edward…